 Stephen joined Watsi on February 2nd, 2016.
 Five years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephen's most recent donation traveled 2,100 miles to support Lomnyak, a 5-year-old boy from Tanzania, to fund a spina bifida repair surgery.
+Stephen's most recent donation traveled 6,500 miles to support Panna, an 11-year-old student from Cambodia, to fund a myringoplasty procedure so he can communicate clearly.

 Lomnyak is a 5-year-old boy and the fourth born child in a family of five children.
 Lomnyaki and his siblings live with their mother, as their father left and doesn't offer support.
 His mother does not currently work as she is taking care of their family and she shared how challenging it was as they do not have livestock nor a place to farm.
 They are doing their best to get through a challenging living situation.
 Lomnyak was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
 Without treatment, Lomnyak is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,015 to cover the cost of Lomnyak's spina bifida closure surgery.
 The procedure is scheduled to take place on April 19th.
 This procedure will hopefully spare Lomnyak from the risks associated with his condition, instead allowing him to grow and develop along a healthy trajectory.
 Lomnyak’s mother shared, "I didn’t know that this condition was life-threatening but I suspected it to be the cause of my son not being able to stand nor walk.
 Please help him get this surgery."